-The operating point (also called the Q-point, quiescent point, or bias point) is the set of DC voltages and currents a device sits at when no signal is applied.
+The operating point (Q-point, quiescent point, bias point) is the set of DC voltages and currents a device sits at with no signal applied.
 For a diode it is the pair ; for a MOSFET it is ; for a BJT it is .
-It is the anchor point on the device’s – curve about which all signal behaviour happens.
+It is the point on the device’s – curve about which all signal behaviour happens.

 How it is found

-The operating point is found by DC analysis: zero every signal source and solve the circuit using the device’s large-signal (non-linear) model — the Constant-voltage-drop model or Exponential diode model for a diode, the square-law equation for a MOSFET.
+Find it by DC analysis: zero every signal source and solve the circuit with the device’s large-signal (non-linear) model, the Constant-voltage-drop model or Exponential diode model for a diode, the square-law equation for a MOSFET.
 This is Step 1 of Small-signal analysis.
 For the worked diode example with V, k, the CVD model gives the operating point from a single KVL equation.

 The operating point matters because the small-signal parameters are evaluated at it.
-The Diode small-signal resistance is — it depends entirely on where Q is.
+The Diode small-signal resistance is , so it depends entirely on where Q is.
 Move the bias current and you change the gain of every amplifier built around the device.
-The bias point is not incidental; it is a design choice.
+The bias point is a design choice, not an afterthought.

 Why Q must sit in the active region with room to swing

 An amplifier only amplifies linearly if the device stays in its active region (saturation for a MOSFET, forward-active for a BJT, the steep forward part of the curve for a diode) throughout the entire signal swing.
-The signal rides up and down around Q. If Q is placed too close to an edge of the active region, one side of the swing pushes the device out of the active region — into triode, cutoff, or saturation for a BJT — and the output clips: it flattens off instead of following the input.
+The signal rides up and down around Q. If Q sits too close to an edge of the active region, one side of the swing pushes the device out of it (into triode, cutoff, or saturation for a BJT) and the output clips: it flattens off instead of following the input.

 Choosing in saturation so the small-signal swing stays linear; placing near an edge clips the signal.

-So a good operating point is centred in the active region with enough headroom on both sides for the largest expected signal swing — and biased stably, so component tolerances and temperature do not drift Q into a bad spot.
+So a good operating point sits centred in the active region with enough headroom on both sides for the largest expected swing, and biased stably so component tolerances and temperature don’t drift Q into a bad spot.
 Choosing it well is the job of MOSFET biasing.
-The locus of all possible operating points as the input DC level is varied traces out the Voltage-transfer characteristic; the useful, linear region of that curve is exactly where Q must live.
+As the input DC level varies, Q traces out the Voltage-transfer characteristic; its linear region is where Q must live.